Welcome to today's edition of the Rush 24-7 podcast.

 That's what you live for.

-And then call a reporter for the Washington Post, say, you know, we're really scared of this guy.
+You're really going to go out and try to find a Republican who could beat you and then call a reporter for the Washington Post and say, you know, we're really scared of this guy.

 If this guy Daniels gets in, we're going to be really worried.

-If Guy Daniels doesn't get in, well, it's home-free for us.
+If Guy Daniels doesn't get in, well, it's home free for us because the rest of that field's a joke.

 Is that how you're going to think?

-That the strongest opponent you have is who you're going to trumpet.
+That the strongest opponent you have is who you're going to trumpet?

-Let's let's put some things in perspective here.
+Let's put some things in perspective here.

-We learned last week that the internal polling on the Obama re-elect the White House is bad.
+We learned last week that the internal polling on the Obama re-elect inside the White House is bad.

 Last week and the week before, I made it plain to all of you that Obama is beatable.